tuckerweibell/recipe/src/guides/principles.md

 ### Freedom through limitation

 Existing component libraries (like Semantic or Bootstrap, etc.) provide a huge variety of options for designers and developers to use.
-By contrast, Recipe restrict the number of options available allow more polished interfaces to be designed and provide designers and developers the freedom to focus on creating a cohesive experience, instead of spending time making a decision about which component to use.
+By contrast, Recipe restrict the number of options available to allow more polished interfaces to be designed and provide designers and developers the freedom to focus on creating a cohesive experience, instead of spending time making a decision about which component to use.

 ### Containers are responsible for layout